kyma-project/cli/docs/user/gen-docs/kyma_alpha_module_list.md

 ## Synopsis

-Use this command to list all installed Kyma modules.
+Use this command to list the installed Kyma modules.

 NOTE: functionality under construction
-  - listing installed core modules: partial (name, version, channel)
+  - community modules not yet supported

 ```bash
 kyma alpha module list [flags]